Manage Conflict Constructively With the Nonviolent Requests Guide

 Marshall Rosenberg

-The framework of Nonviolent Communication improves mediation and communication skills, and is built on the foundation of American psychologist Marshall Rosenberg, who explored the roots of public school violence in the 1960s.
+The Nonviolent Communication framework enhances mediation and communication skills and is rooted in the work of American psychologist Marshall Rosenberg, who examined the origins of public school violence in the 1960s.

-Rosenberg observed that when we lack the emotional skills to describe our discontent, we tend to issue unproductive judgments and criticisms that are perceived as an attack by others.
-We might say, for example, “You lied to me” or “You’re not accountable,” when what we really want to express is, “I am disappointed because you promised you would deliver this work today.”
+Rosenberg found that when we lack the emotional skills to articulate our dissatisfaction, we tend to issue unproductive judgments and criticisms perceived as attacks by others.
+Instead of saying, "You lied to me" or "You're not accountable," we should express, "I am disappointed because you promised to deliver this work today."

-In his book Nonviolent Communication, Rosenberg states “When we express our needs indirectly using evaluations, interpretations, and images, others are likely to hear criticism.
-And when people hear anything that sounds like criticism, they tend to invest their energy in self-defense or counterattack.”
+In his book, Nonviolent Communication, Rosenberg asserts, "When we express our needs indirectly using evaluations, interpretations, and images, others are likely to hear criticism.
+And when people hear anything that sounds like criticism, they tend to invest their energy in self-defense or counterattack."

-How can we adapt the language of nonviolent statements?
-By incorporating its four aspects:
+To adapt the language of nonviolent statements, incorporate its four aspects:

-3. Needs: the needs, values, desires, and so forth that create our feelings.
+- Needs: the needs, values, desires, etc., that generate our feelings.

-By suggesting a structure for nonjudgmental requests, we can express disagreement without making others feel personally attacked, therefore creating an opportunity for empathic dialogue and conflict resolution.
+By structuring nonjudgmental requests, we can express disagreements without making others feel personally attacked, thereby creating an opportunity for empathic dialogue and conflict resolution.

-This leaves us with the real question: How should you respond next time you feel upset, panicked, or simply unhappy with your colleagues?
+So, how should you respond the next time you feel upset, panicked, or simply unhappy with your colleagues?

 2. Build your nonviolent request.
+Construct your nonviolent request.
 Using the central template, build your nonviolent request.
-For example, start by saying “When you tell me no just 2 minutes into the presentation, I feel frustrated because we worked six months to get this project off the ground.
+For example, "When you reject my idea just 2 minutes into the presentation, I feel frustrated because we worked six months to get this project off the ground.
 My need is to contribute to the success of our business.
-Could you help me understand your decision?”
-Once confident with your request, prepare by asserting to yourself.
-"My goal now is to get an answer to my request.
+Could you help me understand your decision?"
+Once confident with your request, prepare by asserting to yourself, "My goal now is to get an answer to my request."

 3. Deliver your request.
-Deliver your request to your colleague or team with the objective of getting an answer.
-Listen and then build on the others’ responses.
-If you sense that negative emotions are still running strong, ask: “Help me understand what makes/for what reason/how …” and watch the power of empathetic, non-violent communication in action.
-After the interaction ask yourself, "What did I learn from this experience?
+Deliver your request.
+Present your request to your colleague or team with the objective of getting an answer.
+Listen and then build on the others' responses.
+If you sense that negative emotions are still running strong, ask, "Can you help me understand what makes/for what reason/how …" and observe the power of empathetic, non-violent communication in action.
+After the interaction, ask yourself, "What did I learn from this experience?"

 Examples: